Your superannuation may be your key to business ownership. But first, you need to know the rules of accessing super for a business.

 The first is if you want to retire and don’t intend to ever return to work.
 Unfortunately, this isn’t a viable solution if you want to start a business, as that very act still means you’re going to work.

 The other option open to you is to use a non-commutable TTR income stream to gain access.
 TTR stands for “transition to retirement” and it allows limited access to the funds in your super.
-Typically, you can access between 4% and 10% of the account’s balance per financial year.
+Typically, you can access between 4% and 10% of the account’s balance per financial year, with 10% being the maximum amount you can withdraw each financial year.

 The issue here is that you can’t make further contributions to the account once it transitions into a TTR account.